curtmorgan3/quest-bound-docs/docs/dmca.md

 ## The Gist

-- If you observe or suspect a copyright violation is taking place on Quest Bound, report it to `@cap` on our [Discord Server](https://discord.gg/Zx2jR5Q3zN)
+- If you observe or suspect a copyright violation is taking place on Quest Bound, report it to `support@questbound.com`

 - A representative will respond to your inquiry and begin an investigation with due haste